-This initiative comes from looking at our own statistics showing a notable discrepancy between the number of male (or identifying as male) clients and female (or identifying as female) clients.
+This initiative started when we looked at our own statistics showing a notable discrepancy between the number of male (or identifying as male) clients and female (or identifying as female) clients.
 Added to this, is worryingly high male suicide rates in the UK reportedly hitting a two-decade high last year.
 As a mental health charity, we want to campaign for better understanding and openness so more local men can get the support they desperately need but don’t always get.

 How you can get involved